Abhiram-Dev2004/Global-Chat-App/README.md

 4) go to root dir and run npm install
 5) run "yarn run dev"  in the root dir to start the monorepo

+# Design Notes

+## Per-Room Partitioning
+Messages are keyed by `room_id` in Kafka, ensuring ordered delivery within each room while maintaining horizontal scalability.

+## Replay on Reconnect
+Kafka + PostgreSQL provide durability.
+If a client disconnects, missed messages are fetched from PostgreSQL on reconnect.

+## Ordering Guarantee
+Ordering is per room, not global.
+Global ordering is unnecessary — users only require correct sequence within a conversation.

+## Redis Failure Scenario
+Redis Pub/Sub is only for real-time fan-out.
+If a WebSocket server or client is down during publish, messages remain safe in Kafka/PostgreSQL and are recovered on reconnect.

+## Room Membership Tracking
+Message delivery does not require a centralized membership registry because Redis Pub/Sub handles fan-out to active subscribers.
+Presence (e.g., online users) can be optionally implemented using lightweight Redis sets with TTL/heartbeats.